Children's Library Laboratory

 Classes & Events

 Each year the Young People’s Department at the Dorothy Bramlage Public Library takes part in some special community events.
-Join us this fall semester for the JCPD Block Party, All Treats Day, and the 2nd annual Junction City Hometown Christmas celebration!
+Join us this spring semester for the Winter Carnival and Luke's Baby Shower!
 Click here for details.

 Now featuring an evening class!